dentarg/auth0-blog/_posts/2016-09-29-angular-2-authentication.markdown

 ---

 **TL;DR** Angular has finally been released.
-In this tutorial we are going to look at how to build applications with Angular as well as how to add token based authentication to Angular apps the right way.
+In this tutorial, we are going to look at how to build applications with Angular as well as how to add token-based authentication to Angular apps the right way.
 Check out the completed code example from our [Github repo](https://github.com/auth0-blog/angular-2-authentication-tutorial).

 ---

 [Angular](https://angular.io/) finally hit the major [2.0 release](http://angularjs.blogspot.com/2016/09/angular2-final.html) milestone.
 The final release of Angular did not have many breaking changes.
 The Release Candidate 5 (RC5) release, made available just a few weeks prior to final, introduced major breaking changes and additions such as the [@NgModule decorator](https://angular.io/docs/ts/latest/guide/ngmodule.html), [Ahead-of-Time (AOT)](http://blog.mgechev.com/2016/08/14/ahead-of-time-compilation-angular-offline-precompilation/) compiler and more.

 In today's tutorial, we are going to utilize some of these new features to build an entire Angular application.
 Components, @NgModule, route guards, services, and more are just some of the topics we'll touch on.
-Finally, we'll implement token based authentication with [Auth0](https://auth0.com).
+Finally, we'll implement token-based authentication with [Auth0](https://auth0.com).

 ## The Angular Ecosystem